annabelkeppelpalmer/capstone-project/README.md

-# **Measuring the attitudes of governments towards their female population :** A cluster analysis on discriminatory policies
+# **Measuring the attitudes of governments towards their female population:
+A cluster analysis on discriminatory policies

 ### Data